geoph9/hass-gshell-extension/README.md

 This is a simple gnome shell extension which allows you to control your home assistant setup from your gnome desktop.

-Currently, the extension only supports temperature (and humidity) sensors and also toggling lights or switches.
+Currently, the extension supports temperature (and humidity) sensors, toggling lights and switches and turning on scenes and scripts.
 In addition, you can also use this extension in order to send `start`, `stop` or `close` events to your Home Assistant instance.

 ## Contents